EdmundKadus/Linux-Firewall/README.md

 ## 2. Filtering traffic by IP Address and TCP Ports

 ### Rejecting all ICMP to 127.0.0.1
   Like most standard firewall we are able to state both source and destination IP addresses along with the ports that are allowed for the input chain.
+The options include:
+  Source = `-s`
+  Destination = `-d`
+  Protocols = `-p`
   ~~~~
   iptables -D INPUT -p icmp -s 127.0.0.1 REJECT
   ~~~~